GoogleChrome/web.dev/src/site/content/en/blog/wakelock/index.md

 ## Minimize your impact on system resources {: #best-practices }

-Should you use a wake lock in your app?
+Should you use a screen wake lock in your app?
 The approach you take depends on the needs of your app.
 Regardless, you should use the most lightweight approach possible for your app to minimize its impact on system resources.

-Before adding wake lock to your app, consider whether your use cases could be solved with one of the following alternative solutions:
+Before adding a screen wake lock to your app, consider whether your use cases could be solved with one of the following alternative solutions:

 * If your app is performing long-running downloads, consider using